-Although faults can occur, the chances are it isn’t faulty, and most other washing machines are likely to be the same – especially in the same price range.
-All modern washing machines can refuse to spin very small loads or single items, especially if one or more of the items gets heavy when wet such as a large woollen cardigan, a thick cotton garment or a heavy bath mat.
+Although faults can occur, it’s now normal for a washing machine not to spin just one or two items, or even some small loads, especially if one or more of the items gets heavy when wet such as a large woollen cardigan, a thick cotton garment or a heavy bath mat.

 Why can’t modern washing machines just spin anything I put in the washing machine?

 They did used to, but when washing machines were designed to just get on with spinning after a couple of minutes trying to balance the load there were consequences.
 Every so often a load would be a little out of balance (especially when mixing light and heavy items or if there wasn’t enough items to stick evenly all round the drum) but the washing machine would go into spin regardless.
 This often caused the washer to give a good thump several times as it ramped into spin before settling down often with a few more thumps occurring right at the end of the spin.
 It was disconcerting but usually just resulted in the sides of the washing machine being dinted.

 More rarely sheets would tangle up, or a small load would be impossible to balance and contain one or more heavy items such as a few towels, a sheet or one heavy garment and the washing machine would go seriously crazy.
 As a repairman in these days it was very common to see washing machines destroyed by being left unattended with an unbalanced load which had spun out of control for the full spin cycle.